DataDog/hiring-engineers/answers.md

 You then need to restart you Agent using: sudo service datadog-agent restart

-It took me a couple of tries for it to appear on my host map but once it does.
-This is what is should look like:
+It took me a couple of tries for it to appear on my host map but once it did this is what it looked like:

 ![picture](./img/2.png)